soulspace-org/overarch/doc/design.md

 A: It differs on the type of the export.

-   For PlantUML the export can work on all the loaded model and diagram specifications and generate the relevant diagrams, even for multiple models.
+   For PlantUML the export can work on all the loaded model and diagram specifications and generate all relevant diagrams, even for multiple models.

    For Stucturizr the export should work on a model and the associated diagram specifications to generate a Structurizr workspace.

    For JSON the export should be done on an individual file level, to keep the structure of data files intact.

-Q: **How should the export be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?**

-A:

 Q: **Why EDN as the specification notation?**